{ Banner Image }

 8. Retail health clinics

 The number of retail health clinics increased by 11% in 2011.
 The expected growth in 2012 is estimated to be around the same as 2011.
 For many reasons, “convenience care” clinics have a strong appeal to individuals looking for a low-cost and accessible option for routine medical care.
-The operation of retail health clinics raise numerous regulatory issues that will continue to develop.
+The operation of retail health clinics raises numerous regulatory issues that will continue to develop.

 9. Community health needs assessment

 Tax-exempt hospitals will need to pay attention to the “community health needs assessment” required under ACA.
-For more on this, see our article on this topic.

 10. Sunshine act